clef-lilas/clef-lilas.github.io/index.md

 For type A, participants pre-compute result files following TREC run file syntax and submit them for integration into the live systems.
 For type B, participants encapsulate their retrieval system into a Docker container following some simple implementation rules inspired by the OSIRRC workshop at SIGIR 2019.

-We release datasets containing queries and metadata of documents and data sets from the two systems mentioned above for training purposes.
-We offer a list of candidate documents and candidate research data for each query and seed document, respectively, so participants focus on the actual ranking approaches behind the ad-hoc search and recommendation task.

 ### Tasks